 Academy Award winners — Dianne Wiest (Class of 1969) won the 1995 Academy Award for Best Supporting Actress for the movie Bullets over Broadway; she also won the same award in 1986 for Hannah and Her Sisters.
 Mark Lasoff (Class of 1988) won an Oscar in 1998 for Best Visual Effects for the movie Titanic.
 Walt Disney adapted the popular children's book The Story of Ferdinand, written by alumnus Munro Leaf (Class of 1927), into the seven-minute animated film Ferdinand the Bull, which won an Academy Award in the Best Short Subject (Cartoon) category in 1938.

-ACC — The University of Maryland is one of eight charter members of Atlantic Coast Conference, an intercollegiate athletics organization.
+ACC — The University of Maryland is one of eight charter members of Atlantic Coast Conference, an intercollegiate athletics organization founded in 1953.
 The Terrapins compete against the University of Virginia, North Carolina State University, Georgia Tech (Georgia Institute of Technology), Clemson University, Florida State University, the University of North Carolina at Chapel Hill, Wake Forest University, and Duke University; Virginia Tech (Virginia Polytechnic and State University) and the University of Miami became members in 2004, and Boston College joined in 2005.
-The conference expanded again in September 2011, adding the University of Pittsburgh and Syracuse University.
+The conference expanded again, adding the University of Pittsburgh and Syracuse University in September 2011, and Notre Dame in September 2012.
+On July 1, 2014, Maryland will depart the ACC and join the Big Ten Conference.

 African-American students — The first African-American undergraduate student was Hiram Whittle, who entered the University of Maryland in 1951.
 The first African-American graduate student to complete his coursework on campus was Parren James Mitchell, who received his M.A. in sociology in 1952.
 The first African-American female undergraduate at the university was Elaine Johnson, who began her studies in 1955 and received her degree in education in 1959.